Welcome to the Rudloe and environs website.

 The ‘crime’ was apparently committed in a very busy area so it’s quite likely that many responses would have been received to the social media appeal but the police have only used the one response – the one that put me in a different location entirely.
 Not only that but there are two CCTV systems that likely could have confirmed my location at the time that the crime was committed; the police made no attempt to check the tapes from these systems.

 No one, not one agency, has bothered to examine the evidence carefully, evidence which clearly demonstrates my innocence.
 Instead, the bureaucratic establishment wall of the police, the CPS, the solicitor, the barrister and the courts is impossible to penetrate.
 Not only that but we (me, my family and friends) have found that the justice system is in chaos.
-I have had to go to court, in Swindon (Swindon, because the new state-of-the-art Chippenham court is closed and will, apparently be converted to yet another supermarket) four times over the past year without any result ... and I will have to appear again.
+I have had to go to court, in Swindon (Swindon, because the new state-of-the-art Chippenham court is closed and will, apparently be converted to yet another supermarket) five times over the past year without any result ... and I will have to appear again.
 And because of my difficulties, I don’t understand the court proceedings.

 It looks like I was seen as an easy target so to use the vernacular, I have been ‘stitched up’ while the person who did commit the crime has been allowed to get away with it.
 This case has been such a crude contrivance that it is difficult to imagine how the police thought they could get away with it, but they have ... so far.